 It’s not the cheapest OBD2 scanner either, to be quite honest.
-It costs just under [see price], but this baby comes with a colored screen.
+It costs just under No products found.”], but this baby comes with a colored screen.
 It can also detect and read ABS trouble codes on any foreign or domestic vehicle that use the OBD2 protocol (all 1996 vehicles and newer).

 The Innova 3100i is also equipped with a freeze frame feature that shows the condition of the engine when the malfunction indicator lamp turned on.
 This is especially useful for tuning purposes, or if you like modifying your car.